jfilby/Productivia/docs/test-scripts/2-energy-savings/test-script.md

 1. Create a task called Energy saving to-do.

-2. Suggest energy savings for the geyser.
+2. Suggest energy savings for my geyser.

 3. Create a task named Geyser under the Energy saving to-do task, with the
    description: insulate the geyser, set the thermostat lower.